-the words 'COMM' and 'STBY' to swap the active and standby frequencies (highlighted in Figure 7.6).
+Once you have changed the frequency to 125.2, press the white button between the words 'COMM' and 'STBY' to swap the active and standby frequencies (high-lighted in Figure 8.6).
 After a second or so, you'll hear the ATIS information.